cpraveen/fem/deal.II/hemker/README.md

 python surface.py (rotate with mouse)
 ```

+There are no noticeable oscillations in the solution.

-## Refining the grid
+## Refining the grid in gmsh

-Do this within Gmsh.
+To refine within Gmsh,

 ```shell
 gmsh hemker.geo